DisplayLink/evdi/README.md

 - The communication between the EVDI kernel module and the wrapper libevdi library is not access-controlled or authenticated.
 This could be improved in future releases, making it harder to compromise the data EVDI is sending and receiving.
 - EVDI kernel module driver is currently a platform_driver, for multiple reasons; most importantly because virtual displays are not discoverable, i.e. cannot be enumerated at the hardware level.
 EVDI is also a generic device, not tied to any particular kind of device, transport layer or a bus.

+## Packages for other distributions

+There is an unoffical github project at [DisplayLink RPM](https://github.com/displaylink-rpm/displaylink-rpm) which is generating RPM package for Fedora, CentOS Stream, Rocky Linux and AlmaLinux OS.
+It is not in our control but it uses our code as the basis to create the RPM packages.

 ## Licensing

 Elements of this project are licensed under various licenses.
 In particular, the `module` and `library` are licensed